Q: Are cotillion programs just about dance?

 Q: Once my child has been invited to participate, how do I complete program registration?

-A: You’ll be provided with a password you can use to access this online registration area.
+A: You’ll be provided with registration information and procedures in your invitation.
 We highly recommend that you send in your registration early, since class sizes are limited and are filled on a first-come, first-served basis.

 Q: How much do Carolina Junior Cotillion programs cost?

-A: Our program fees for the 2018-19 season are $225 if paid in FULL on or before August 31 or $250 if paid on or after September 1 (that is, any full or balance due payments received after August 31 incur a $25 late fee).
-For online registration, full payment is required at the time of registration.
-If paying by mail, you may submit a $75 deposit in advance, with the remainder ($150) due by August 31 (please be sure to include your child’s name and grade on the bottom of your check).
+A: Our program fees for the 2019-20 season are $225 if paid in FULL on or before August 31 or $250 if paid on or after September 1 (that is, any full or balance due payments received after August 31 incur a $25 late fee).
+Online payments are no longer accepted for our Kinston Location.
+You may submit a $75 deposit in advance, with the remainder ($150) due by August 31 (please be sure to include your child’s name and grade on the bottom of your check).
 We also offer a $50 discount for two or more students enrolling from the same family.

 Q: What’s your refund policy?

 A: Sorry, but in fairness to students who are placed on the wait list, we can not issue refunds after August 31 unless: (1) you are assigned to the wait list because of a gender imbalance; or (2) you have extraordinary circumstances arise in your family (as would be the case if your family were to move, be transferred, or if a family member had a serious illness).